Search Our Members

 You can search by region, type of member or both!

-The only museum in Wisconsin devoted to quilting.
-Wisconsin Museum of Quilts & Fiber Arts is located on an intact 1850s German farmstead.
+The only museum in Wisconsin devoted to textiles, Wisconsin Museum of Quilts & Fiber Arts is located on an intact 1850s German farmstead.
 Enjoy the restored barn, rotating exhibitions, and a gift shop featuring hand-crafted items.
 Customizable tours offer lunch and craft activities.
 Contact: Melissa Wraalstad

 With over an acre of exhibit space, the museum displays 120 vehicles on two floors representing more than 30 different auto manufacturers.
 Hartford is home to the luxury Kissel automobile, with the largest number in one location worldwide.
 Other exhibits include signs, gas pumps, steam locomotive, and a short track hall of fame.
 FREE motorcoach parking.
 Contact: Dawn Bondhus-Mueller ...